Planet Half-Life: Content

 Planet Half-Life's content consisted mainly of a news wire on its front page.
-Stories on updates, patches, press releases and events related to Half-Life and just about anything else concerning Valve are posted on an almost daily basis.
-These stories are also mirrored in the site's forum for reader comments.
+Stories on updates, patches, press releases and events related to Half-Life and just about anything else concerning Valve were posted on an almost daily basis.
+These stories were also mirrored in the site's forum for reader comments.

-In addition to the news, Planet Half-Life hosts extensive, in-depth collections of information regarding Half-Life, Half-Life 2 (along with Portal), Counter-Strike, Team Fortress and Day of Defeat.
-These sections cover overviews of each game as well as any official expansion packs related to them, as well as going over their storylines, important characters, enemies, weapons, cheats, walkthroughs, and, in the case of the multiplayer games, map overviews and strategies.
-The information found on these pages is original work drafted by the staff writers and senior editors collectively (although without any individual credits given, unlike other articles found on the site).
+In addition to the news, Planet Half-Life hosted extensive, in-depth collections of information regarding Half-Life, Half-Life 2 (along with Portal), Counter-Strike, Team Fortress and Day of Defeat.
+These sections covered overviews of each game as well as any official expansion packs related to them, as well as going over their storylines, important characters, enemies, weapons, cheats, walkthroughs, and, in the case of the multiplayer games, map overviews and strategies.
+The information found on the pages was original work drafted by the staff writers and senior editors collectively (although without any individual credits given, unlike other articles found on the site).

 Other services

 Forum

-A major feature of Planet Half-Life, and all other planet sites, is its public forum.
-These forums include boards ranging from general discussion to technical help.
+A major feature of Planet Half-Life, and all other Planet sites was its public forum.
+These forums included boards ranging from general discussion to technical help.

 In August 2007, the forums changed format to comply with GameSpy's ForumPlanet standard (the IGN SnowBoards system), removing some outdated features and adding many new ones, such as a dynamic news box that streams in late-breaking news from not only PHL, but all other planet sites as well.
 This also changed the registration process for the forum, from a per-planet account basis to a network-wide, global account basis.
 At this time Planet Half-Life's sister sites Planet Fortress and CS.net were officially unsupported and their forums were to be merged into PHL's, although this process lasted over a year before it was complete.

 Game servers

-Planet Half-Life has been running public game servers since 2006, hosting 24/7 map rotations for Counter-Strike 1.6, Counter-Strike: Source, Day of Defeat: Source, Half-Life: Deathmatch, Half-Life 2: Deathmatch and Team Fortress 2.
-However, currently only the Half-life 2: Deathmatch and Day of Defeat: Source servers are consistently online and even they rarely see much use.
-The PHL servers are maintained by WOLFServers.com.
+Planet Half-Life ran public game servers from 2006 to its shutdown, hosting 24/7 map rotations for Counter-Strike 1.6, Counter-Strike: Source, Day of Defeat: Source, Half-Life: Deathmatch, Half-Life 2: Deathmatch and Team Fortress 2.
+The PHL servers were maintained by Wolf Servers.

 Steam Community

 In addition to public servers, Planet Half-Life also has a Steam Community group.
-Steam Communities are in early stages of development.
-The PHL Community can only host a chat room and specialized news updates for now, but more features will be added in the future based on suggestions from readers.